 The Role of Cloud Technology in Manufacturing

-Cloud manufacturing is here to revolutionize the manufacturing sector.
-With the Internet of Things (IoT), artificial intelligence (AI), and automation, the cloud has the potential to take efficiency to new heights.
+Cloud manufacturing is revolutionizing the sector with the Internet of Things (IoT), artificial intelligence (AI), and automation.
+It provides:

-Digital transformation has aided manufacturers in reducing waste, ensuring product consistency, and optimizing resource utilization.
+Digital transformation enables manufacturers to reduce waste, ensure product consistency, and optimize resources.

 Types of Manufacturing Revolutionized by Cloud & Digital Tech